China's Wuhan revises virus death toll – latest updates

 Mexican Deputy Health Minister Hugo Lopez-Gatell said that the country might have as many as 55,951 people infected with the fast-spreading novel coronavirus, twice the estimated number reported last week.

-Mexican health officials reported 450 new cases of the novel coronavirus and 37 new deaths, bringing the country's total to 6,297 confirmed cases and 486 deaths.
+Mexican health officials reported 450 new cases and 37 new deaths, bringing the country's total to 6,297 confirmed cases and 486 deaths.

 Citing government models, Lopez-Gatell has said many who are infected likely did not have symptoms or were not diagnosed.